G-Saviour: Production

 In October 1995, work began on the G-Saviour multimedia project, beginning with the production of a promotional trailer to pitch the film to Sunrise.
 This promotional trailer was completed in March 1997.

 Production on the film began in June 1998 and was intended, along with the Turn-A Gundam television series, to be the centerpiece of the "Gundam Big Bang Project", which was the 20th anniversary celebration for the popular Gundam metaseries.
 The G-Saviour film is part of the G-Saviour multimedia project, which encompasses several forms of media, including a radio drama, novel, and video game.
 Gundam co-creator Yoshiyuki Tomino was not involved in this production.

 The film's actors are predominantly from Canada, and the Japanese language version has Japanese dubbed into the film.
 Most of the set locations, such as the Orpheum Theatre and Simon Fraser University Burnaby campus, were located in the Metro Vancouver area in British Columbia, Canada.
+While Canada was used heavily in the film, it's not inherently a Canadian film, despite many erroneous claims over the years, which Yoshie Kawahara, wife of Producer Inoue on the project, has specifically called out on her blog.

 G-Saviour is unique among Gundam animated and live-action properties in that the word "Gundam" is not in the title, or used at all throughout the film's run.
 It was the second attempt at producing a live-action Gundam feature, after the 1997 interactive video game Gundam 0079: The War for Earth.

 Home video

-The film was released on VHS on May 25, 2001.

-The film was released on DVD on January 22, 2002.
+The film was released on VHS and DVD on May 25, 2001 in Japan.
+The original English language version was released on DVD on January 22, 2002.